ahmed-a-helal/iti_anisble_labs/README.md

 the labs are split into directories

-Each directory has its own README.md file for its respective screenshots and files
+Each directory has its own README.md file with its respective screenshots and files

 ### [LAB1](lab1/)